List of pizza varieties by country: United States

 In 1905, the first pizza establishment in the United States was opened in New York City's Little Italy.
 Due to the influx of Italian immigrants, the U.S. has developed regional forms of pizza, some bearing only a casual resemblance to the Italian original.
 However, virtually every suburb and city in the United States does have reasonably authentic Neapolitan-style pizza restaurants.
-Chicago has its style of a deep-dish pizza, and New York City's style of pizza is well-known.
-New York–style pizza refers to the thin crust pizza popular in the states of New York, New Jersey, and Connecticut.
-Connecticut is also home to New Haven–style pizza, made whole and cooked in an extremely hot coal-fired oven.

-Various bar or tavern styles of pizza are especially popular across the Midwest, from Minneapolis to Chicago and St. Louis to Columbus; these all use a thin crust and are cut into rectangles.
-Philadelphia provides sauce on top of the cheese; Detroit-style pizza is a square pizza that has a thick deep-dish crisp crust, and is generally served with the sauce on top of the cheese.
-The square shape is the result of an early tradition of using metal trays that were originally meant to hold small parts in factories.
+The most renowned pizza variety is New York-style pizza, but other regional varieties include Detroit-style, Chicago deep dish, St Louis-style, California-style, Quad City-style, New England “Greek Style”, New Haven-style, Colorado mountain pie, Minneapolis-style, Columbus-style, Ohio Valley-style, Trenton tomato pie, Briar Hill-style, Altoona-style, Dayton-style, and Beach Pizza.

 The jumbo slice is an oversized New York–style pizza sold by the slice to go, especially in the Adams Morgan neighborhood in Washington, D.C.
 The white clam pie is a pizza variety that originated at the Frank Pepe Pizzeria Napoletana restaurant in New Haven, Connecticut.
 Barbecue pizza was first made at Coletta's in Memphis, Tennessee, using pulled pork and barbecue sauce, now popular in the Southern United States.
 In California, the barbecue chicken pizza is popular, first invented by Ed LaDou in 1985.
-The BBQ burnt end pizza can be found in Kansas City.

 Oceania

+Australia

+Australian variety of pizza named The Aussie (also called Aussie Bob, Aussie Legend, Aussie Bite) features egg as a unique pizza topping, often paired with ham and bacon, and is attributed to Salvatore Della Bruna of Toto's Pizza House.
+It has been served in restaurants around Australia, including Domino's in 1996 and 2009.

 New Zealand

 The usual Italian varieties are available and independent restaurants are common, coexisting with franchise chains.
 New Zealand's first dedicated pizza franchise was opened by Pizza Hut in New Lynn in 1974, with Eagle Boys and Pizza Haven following in the mid-1990s and Domino's in 2003.
 One notable indigenous chain is Hell Pizza established in 1996 – which now has outlets worldwide – distinguishing itself by often-controversial marketing and using only free-range ingredients.
 Furthermore, Middle-Eastern bakeries and kebabs shops often sell pizza, which is often done in Turkish style.

 In 2017, spaghetti pizza gained media attention when then Prime Minister of New Zealand Bill English posted a recipe to his Facebook account that included tinned spaghetti.
 The recipe included pineapple as a topping.
-Responses on social media included support for spaghetti pizza as a simple and cheap family meal.
+Mixed responses on social media included support for spaghetti pizza as a simple and cheap family meal.
 In 2019, Domino's included a "Hawaiian Spaghetti Pizza" on the menu on its franchises in New Zealand.